Catherina Becker: Early life and education

 Catherina Becker was born in Marburg, Germany in 1964.
 She was educated at the Kippenberg Gymnasium in Bremen, before going on to study at the University of Bremen where she obtained an MSci of Biology and her PhD (Dr. rer. nat.) in 1993, investigating visual system development and regeneration in frogs and salamanders under the supervision of Gerhard Roth.
-She then trained as post-doctorate at the Swiss Federal Institute of Technology in Zürich, the Department Dev Cell Biol funded by an EMBO long-term fellowship, at the University of California, Irvine in USA and the Centre for Molecular Neurobiology Hamburg (ZMNH), Germany where she took a position of group leader in 2000.
+She then trained as post-doctoral fellow at the Swiss Federal Institute of Technology in Zürich, funded by an EMBO long-term fellowship, the Department of Dev Cell Biol at the University of California, Irvine in USA funded by the German Research Foundation (DFG), and the Centre for Molecular Neurobiology Hamburg (ZMNH), Germany where she took a position of group leader in 2000 and finished her ‚Habilitation‘ in Neurobiology in 2004 funded by a DFG Habilitation Fellowship.

 Career

-Becker joined the University of Edinburgh in 2005 as senior Lecturer and was appointed personal chair in neural development and regeneration in 2013.
+Becker joined the University of Edinburgh in 2005 as Senior Lecturer and was appointed personal chair in neural development and regeneration in 2013.
 She was also the Director of Postgraduate Training at the Centre for Neuroregeneration up to 2015, then centre director up to 2017.
 In 2021 she received an Alexander von Humboldt Professorship, joining the Center for Regenerative Therapies Dresden at the Technical University of Dresden.
+She was elected Director of the Center for Molecular and Cellular Bioengineering in 2024.